sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

 ### V4_CFG_POSTGRES_CONNECTION_NAME

-Name of the sql cluster connection as listed in the gcp portal
+Name of the sql cluster connection as listed in the GCP console

 ### V4_CFG_POSTGRES_SERVICE_ACCOUNT

 Name of service account in GCP that has the cloudsql.admin role.
-This account will be mapped to a kuberenetes service account thus granting the sql proxy access, via workload identity, to the sql server
+This account will be mapped to a kubernetes service account thus granting the sql proxy access, via workload identity, to the sql server

 ### V4_CFG_CLOUD_SERVICE_ACCOUNT_NAME

 Name of service account in GCP that has the iam.serviceAccountAdmin role.
-This account will be used to setting up the sql proxy's google service account mapping to the kubernetes service account
+This account will be used to setting up the sql proxy's Google service account mapping to the kubernetes service account

 ### V4_CFG_CLOUD_SERVICE_ACCOUNT_AUTH